AllEars Parents’ Guide to Walt Disney World’s Magic Kingdom with Kids

 When a Cast Member locates your child (or when your kid asks a CM for help), the CM will stay with your child until you are reunited.
-This may happen when your child or the CM he or she is with calls you.
+This may happen when your child or the CM they’re with calls you.
 Or it may happen when the CM who’s with your found child contacts the CM who’s with you.
-The reunion may happen nearby if your child hasn’t gotten to far away, or it may happen at the Baby Care Center, where a Cast Member will wait with your found child until you arrive.
+The reunion may happen nearby if your child hasn’t gotten too far away, or it may happen at the Baby Care Center, where a Cast Member will wait with your found child until you arrive.

 Cast Members are trained to handle these situations calmly and efficiently.
-It may not help you to know that if you’re ever experiencing a lost kiddo situation, but know, too, that whoever finds your child will also be trained to help him or her feel safe and secure.
+It may not help you to know that if you’re ever experiencing a lost kiddo situation, but know, too, that whoever finds your child will also be trained to help them feel safe and secure.
 They’ll likely even refer to the kid’s “lost parents” so the child won’t feel badly about being lost.

 Where to Go if Your Child Needs a Nap